 Before moving to Washington D.C., Caroline was part of the International Arbitration Group in Freshfields’ London and Paris offices.
 Prior to joining Freshfields, Caroline was a law clerk at the Supreme Court of Canada.
 She has degrees in civil and common law, and obtained masters degrees in international law from Cambridge University and Harvard University.
 She is fluent in French and Spanish.

 She is a co-author of the Guide to the ICSID Additional Facility Arbitration Rules (to be published by Oxford University Press in 2015).
+Caroline is admitted in the State of New York and Ontario, Canada, only.

 There are no classes currently associated with this professor.